Where Love Begins

-The wine was beginning to take effect, and I closed my eyes and relaxed my shoulders as I felt my cheeks heat up.
+The wine was beginning to take effect, and I closed my eyes and relaxed my shoulders as I felt my cheeks and neck heat up.

 He leaned closer to me and interlaced his fingers with my own as he whispered, "even when you're afraid, you let me see right through you."